dsa-ou/allowed/docs/installation.md

 ### Installing
-The following instructions will install `allowed` and optional additional software in your current environment, whether it's the global environment or an active virtual environment
+The following instructions will install `allowed` and optional additional software in your current environment, whether it's the global environment or an active virtual environment.

 1. Enter `pip install allowed`.